 Peach fuzz, or vellus hair, are the baby hairs you have on your face before your full beard grows in.

-While shaving and other hair removal methods generally do not trigger terminal hair growth, you can change your diet and lifestyle to boost your testosterone levels and naturally grow a fuller and thicker beard.
+While shaving and other hair removal methods generally do not trigger terminal hair growth, patience and good habits will do more than any product.